The following Starr companies and branches have a presence in the UK and are covered by the below tax strategy:

 Consistent with prudent business and financial management, we evaluate and engage in efficient tax planning that supports our business and commercial activity.
 We adhere to a general principle from Starr Companies’ Group Head of Tax that directly reflects our senior management view on the matter: business and commercial activities are to be the driving force of our business decisions and then we consider financial, tax, and accounting considerations.
 We do not engage in artificial tax arrangements in which the impetus for the transaction is its tax consequences.
 We adhere to relevant tax law and we seek to minimize the risk of uncertainty or tax disputes as part of our tax compliance process.
 We conduct transactions between Starr Companies’ members on an arm’s-length basis and in accordance with current OECD principles and relevant UK tax laws, including any applicable tax treaties.

 We at Starr UK recognize that tax incentives and exemptions are sometimes implemented by governments and fiscal authorities in order to support investment, employment and economic development.
-Where these incentives exist we seek to apply them in the manner intended, but we do not intend to “arbitrage” the tax laws in a manner that yields a result contrary to the economic purpose of a business decision or transaction.
+Where these incentives exist, we seek to apply them in the manner intended, but we do not intend to “arbitrage” the tax laws in a manner that yields a result contrary to the economic purpose of a business decision or transaction.
 We have, for example, established entities in jurisdictions suitable to hold our overseas business and trading operations, giving due consideration to our business activities and the prevailing insurance and business regulatory environment.
 Furthermore, as was the case in 2020, we are not seeking to take advantage of any of the Covid-19 tax concessions put forward by various jurisdictions in which Starr UK operates as we are of the view that Starr UK is not the intended beneficiary of these incentives.

-We seek to build and sustain relationships with HMRC and other tax authorities that are constructive and based on mutual respect, for example Starr UK proactively provided an overview of the business and strategy to our Client Relationship Manager at HMRC.
-We are open and honest in all our communication, and endeavour to pre-empt any tax issues and consult on our interpretation of the law.
-Starr UK complies with Local Tax Law and the OECD principles.
+We seek to build and sustain relationships with HMRC and other tax authorities that are constructive and based on mutual respect.
+Starr UK proactively provides overviews of the business and strategy to our Customer Compliance Manager (CCM) at HMRC.
+We are open and honest in all our communication, and endeavour to pre-empt any tax issues, and consult on our interpretation of the law.
+Starr UK is committed to complying with our statutory obligations and the OECD principles.

 We support the principle behind multilateral moves towards greater transparency that increase understanding of tax systems and build public trust.
 Starr UK operates in the insurance industry, and, as such, we have been accustomed to the concept of transparency in our financial reports and our dealings with the regulators and tax authorities.
-We believe that this mind set is naturally adopted as part of our tax compliance and strategy efforts.
+We believe that this mind set is naturally adopted as part of our tax compliance and strategic efforts.

-Starr UK has retained both Grant Thornton and RSM as tax advisors to assist with ongoing tax compliance as well as new developments.
+Starr UK has retained Grant Thornton, TMF and RSM as tax advisors to assist with ongoing tax compliance as well as new developments.
 Any material changes to Starr UK’s operations will be discussed with our Tax Advisors.

 The Starr UK Finance Director owns and implements our approach to tax which is approved and monitored by the Starr UK Boards.
 The Starr UK Finance Director is supported by Starr UK’s Head of Tax.
 The Starr UK Finance Director is also responsible for ensuring that policies and procedures that support the approach are in place, maintained and used consistently around the world, and that the UK Finance team has the skills and experience to implement the approach appropriately.
-The Starr UK Finance Director reports, on tax matters, to the Group Head of Tax who provides support and guidance as required along with the Tax Advisors mentioned above.
+The Starr UK Finance Director and Head of Tax report, on tax matters, to the Group Head of Tax who provides support and guidance as required along with the Tax Advisors mentioned above.